telehealth physical therapy article with jobs

 How to become a telehealth PT or PTA

-If you’re a licensed PT (or PTA), you can practice telehealth.
-You can join one of the emerging telehealth provider practices as a therapy provider, or you can launch your own telehealth PT practice by using telehealth software and doing your own marketing.
-Here’s how to get started, either way:
+If you’re a licensed PT or PTA, you can practice telehealth.
+You can join one of the emerging telehealth provider practices as a digital health PT, or you can launch your own telehealth PT practice by using telehealth software and doing your own marketing.
+Either way, here’s how to get started:

 1. Decide whether you want to fly solo or join a company.